Full Service Community School Health Center

 Nargish Akther, School 5

 My name is Nargish Akther.
 I was born in Bangladesh.
 I moved to the USA when I was in 6th grade.
 Moving to a new country and going to a new school was not easy especially when you barely spoke English, but I was very ambitious and hardworking.
 I never gave up and always tried my best.
 My hard work paid off when I graduated from William Paterson University in May 2015 with a bachelor degree in public health.
 I also minored in Psychology.
 I’m a Certified Nursing assistant also certified in first aid and CPR.
 I love to learn new things; I believe there’s always something new to learn.
 Therefore, I like to participate in different programs.
-Last year, I did my internship at OASIS.
-Oasis had given me chances to participate in seminars where they teach you about different topics such as preventing sports injuries in schools and medical emergencies.
-Also, at OASIS I had the privilege of working on nutrition’s idea for children age 5-10 years.
-I was able to organize lesson plans and activities related to nutrition for the after-school program.
+I have been with Health n Wellness/Full Service Community School Health Center since 2015 and did my internship at OASIS, A Haven for Women and Children.

 I have always been very passionate about helping others.
 I believe it’s preeminent to use my education and knowledge in a field where I know I make a difference.
 I have always worked in places where I’m surrounded by many people with the feeling that my presence actually means something.
 I enjoy spending time communicating with different people especially when someone comes from a different county.
 You can learn so much from them.
 For example, I work in a nursing home, with the aging population.
 When I spend time with them I feel as if I am actually doing something great.
 I began working at the School 5 Full Service Community Health Center as a treatment coordinator in 2015.
 I’m very blessed to have this job not only because this job provides me with many opportunities to further my skills and knowledge but I believe being a Treatment Coordinator is a perfect fit for me because I can apply my skills that already are inherent.
 For example, on a daily basis, I interact with many parents and children, where I am able to use my communication skills and foreign language skills to help them.
 This position also gives me the opportunity to enhance my computer skills and time management abilities.